maexled/mystrom-django-interface/README.md

 The Django application is designed to allow users to view power usage charts for MyStrom and Shelly3EM devices.
 The application collects the current power usage data every 60 seconds, which is then used to calculate and present power usage charts to the user.

+This project uses [TimeScaleDB](https://www.timescale.com/) as database.
+The database is optimized for time-series data and this project uses queries which are only compatible with TimeScaleDB.

 There are two main views: the Device view and the Result view.
 Here's what each view looks like:

 #### Device View